open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 - Efficient
 - Can be done at any point in the trace collection pipeline

-The primary downside to head sampling is that it is not possible make a sampling decision based on data in the entire trace.
+The primary downside to head sampling is that it is not possible to make a sampling decision based on data in the entire trace.
 This means that head sampling is effective as a blunt instrument, but is wholly insufficient for sampling strategies that must take whole-system information into account.
 For example, it